marlam/bino/doc/bino-manual.md

 Reality mode.

-The script file can also be a named pipe so that you can have arbitrary remote control interfaces write commands into it as they come in.
+The script file can also be a named pipe so that you can have arbitrary remote control interfaces that write commands into the pipe; Bino will react immediately.

-Empty lines and comment lines (which begin with `#`) are ignored.
+In a script, empty lines and comment lines (which begin with `#`) are ignored.
 The following commands are supported:

 - `open` `[--input` *mode*`]` `[--surround` *mode*`]` `[--video-track` *vt*`]` `[--audio-track` *at*`]` `[--subtitle-track` *st*`]` *URL*